Richard M. Linnehan: NASA career

 Selected by NASA in March 1992, Linnehan reported to the Johnson Space Center in August 1992 where he completed one year of astronaut candidate training, qualifying him for Space Shuttle flight assignments as a mission specialist.
 Linnehan was initially assigned to flight software verification in the Shuttle Avionics Integration Laboratory (SAIL).
 He was subsequently assigned to the Astronaut Office Mission Development Branch, working on payload development, and mission development flight support for future Space Shuttle missions.
 He first flew as a mission specialist in 1996 on STS-78, the Life Sciences and Microgravity Spacelab (LMS) mission.
 In 1998, he served as the payload commander on the STS-90 Neurolab mission.
-In 2002, he was a member of the four-man EVA crew on STS-109.
+In 2002, he was a member of the four-man EVA crew on STS-109 the fourth Hubble Space Telescope servicing mission.
+In 2008, he was the lead spacewalker on [(STS-123)] 1JA, an ISS assembly mission where he performed three EVAs and supervised the remaining two during the installation of the JEM module and Canadian SPDM.
 A veteran of four space flights, Linnehan has logged over 59 days in space, including six EVAs (spacewalks) totaling 42 hours and 11 minutes.

-As of 2020, Linnehan is a management astronaut and no longer eligible for flight assignment.
-Linnehan splits his time between the Astronaut Office Exploration and Integration branches and the NASA Institutional Review Board (IRB) and JSC Institutional Animal Care and Use Committee (IACUC).
+As of 2020, Linnehan is a management astronaut and no longer eligible for NASA Space flight assignments.
+Dr. Linnehan splits his time between the Astronaut Office Exploration and Integration branches and the NASA Institutional Review Board (IRB) and JSC Institutional, and NASA Flight, Animal Care and Use Committees (IACUCs).